 While they sound perfect, they feel comfortable on your ears and are less prone to breakage.
 Our experts simply loved the stylish black rubberized PVC exterior finish and the velvety lining.

 Read the Full Audio Technica ATH-M50x Review

 - Affordable, budget-friendly

 - Durable and sturdy; the plastic built surprisingly withstands the test of time

 - Value for money

-- The headphones are somewhat uncomfortable to wear for long durations and the ears start hurting, especially larger ears
+- The headphones are somewhat uncomfortable to wear for long duration and the ears start hurting, especially larger ears

 - Some users have mentioned that the louder levels, there is a disturbing resonance in the upper midrange

 While we were testing the Tascam TH-02 DJ headphones, we had no idea about the product’s price.
 And, when we finally found out the price, we were stunned!

 Yes, we’re not exaggerating here.
 Tascam TH-02 headphones are extremely pocket-friendly.
 Moreover, they’re good for beginners and experts.
 They’re probably the best DJ headphones under 50 dollars.